google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

-# GraphicsFuzz walkthrough
+# glsl-fuzz walkthrough

-GraphicsFuzz is a testing framework for automatically finding and simplifying bugs in graphics shader compilers.
+glsl-fuzz is a testing framework for automatically finding and simplifying bugs in graphics shader compilers by generating, running, and reducing GLSL shaders.

-In this walkthrough, we will briefly demonstrate most features of GraphicsFuzz from start to finish, including our browser-based UI.
+In this walkthrough, we will briefly demonstrate most features of glsl-fuzz from start to finish, including our browser-based UI.

 We will be using the latest release zip `graphicsfuzz-1.0.zip` and worker applications.
 You can download these from the [releases page](glsl-fuzz-releases.md)